eheinzen/elo/cran-comments.md

-## Submission for elo 1.0.1
+## Submission for elo 1.1.0

 This is a new version of the package.
-This version includes two important bug fixes.
+This version includes two important bug fixes, plus several large new features.
+The version restriction in R was also widened to R 3.3.0.

 ## Test environments

-* R 3.4.2 (local Windows install)

-* R 3.4.1 (local Linux install)
+* R 3.4.2 (local Linux install)

-* ubuntu 14.04 (on travis-ci): R 3.4.2, R devel, R 3.3.3
+* ubuntu 14.04 (on travis-ci): R 3.5.2, R devel, R 3.4.4, R 3.3.1

 * win-builder (devel and release)